 Mayon Volcano's seismic monitoring network did not detect any volcanic earthquake during the 24-hour observation period.
+Moderate emission of white steam-laden plumes that rose 300 meters before drifting northwest was observed.
+Sulfur dioxide (SO2) emission was measured at an average of 963 tonnes/day on 03 October 2019.
 Precise leveling data obtained on 16-25 July 2019 indicate a slight inflation of the edifice relative to 9-17 April 2019.
 This is consistent with continuous GPS data showing that the edifice is still inflated since June 2018.

 Alert Level 2 currently prevails over Mayon Volcano.
 This means that Mayon is at a moderate level of unrest.
 DOST-PHIVOLCS reminds the public that sudden explosions, lava collapses, pyroclastic density currents or PDCs and ashfall can still occur and threaten areas in the upper to middle slopes of Mayon.
 DOST-PHIVOLCS recommends that entry into the six kilometer-radius Permanent Danger Zone or PDZ and a precautionary seven kilometer-radius Extended Danger Zone or EDZ in the south-southwest to east-northeast sector, stretching from Anoling, Camalig to Sta.
 Misericordia, Sto.
-Domingo must be strictly prohibited.
+Domango must be strictly prohibited.
 People residing close to these danger areas are also advised to observe precautions associated with rockfalls, PDCs and ashfall.
 Active stream/river channels and those identified as perennially lahar-prone areas on all sectors of the volcano should also be avoided especially during extreme weather conditions when there is heavy and prolonged rainfall.
-Civil aviation authorities must advise pilots to avoid flying close to the volcano's summit as airborne ash and ballistic fragments from sudden explosions and PDCs may pose hazards to aircrafts.
+Civil aviation authorities must advise pilots to avoid flying close to the volcano's summit as airborne ash and bailistic fragments from sudden explosions and PDCs may pose hazards to aircrafts.